ActiveCampaign vs Drip for Ecommerce 2026: Which One Actually Delivers?

 Mobile App

-Winner: Tie (both mediocre)
+Winner: Tie (both okay)

 Security & Compliance

-Winner: ActiveCampaign (for compliance-sensitive businesses)
+Winner: ActiveCampaign (for compliance-heavy situations)

 Pros and Cons